 DuPage Tumbling & Trampoline Team

 2021-2022 Season!!!!!
-DCA will be taking new team members starting May 3rd for the 2021-2022 season.
-Summer practices would start June 1st but we take new athletes, depending on space on team, through the summer.
+We still have a few spots left on our team for those interested in competitive tumbling and trampoline.
+If you are interested, please reach out before September 30 and we can set up a trial for you.
 Team is for boys and girls 1st grade through high school and for all abilities.
-TNT team is flexible and is a great sport to compliment other sports.
-Lots of our athletes do TNT and another school sports as TNT is competitive but also allows for athletes to do other sports and activities and not taking over your life.
+T&T team is flexible and is a great sport to compliment other sports.
+Lots of our athletes do T&T and another school sports as T&T is competitive but also allows for athletes to do other sports and activities and not taking over your life.
 If you are interested in joining team, here's what you can do:

 1. If you are not currently a member/taking classes, please go to the parent portal and fill out the parent and student information and sign the waiver